Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

               property.
             * For a graph to be "k-negative-redundant", it requires O(k N^2) negative decisions (where N is the number of individuals).
+            * `1`-negative-redundancy is equivalent to completeness.
         * K-redundancy is tied to the number of decision mistakes that must be made in order for part of the graph to appear consistent or complete.
-          Specifically, for an incorrect PCC or pair of PCCs to be k-redundant then at least k mistakes must be made.
+          Specifically, for PCC or pair of PCCs to both contain a mistake and be k-redundant then at least `k` mistakes must be made.
-    * D-Confidence:
-        * D-positive-redundancy:
-            * A PCC is "d-positive-redundant" if its diameter is at most `d`.
-        * D-negative-redundancy:
+* Termination Criteria
-            * A pair of PCCs is "d-negative-redundant" if the diameter of their union is at most `d`.
+    * Given parameters `kp` and `kn`
+    * The review procedure terminates if the graph is consistent, complete, `(kp)`-positive-redundancy, and `(kn)`-negative-redundancy.
     * Note:
-        * It will often be impractical to enforce that a graph must be complete before making identifications.
         * Negative edges do not contribute to the identification grouping, they only ensure that the positive PCCs are complete.
-        * Only a subset of edges need to be reviewed in order to determine a valid identification.
+        * It will often be impractical to enforce that a graph must be complete in order to terminate.
-    * Minimal consistency plus some level of redundancy must be satisfied for the review procedure to terminate.
+        * At some point it will be necessary to infer that the remaining edges between PCCs are negative.
+This point must be chosen such that there is a high probability that the unreviewed pairs of PCCS are negative.

 ### Procedure Overview
 The review procedure is to construct a decision graph that satisfies the identification criteria.

 * All annotations to be identified are used as nodes.
 * An algorithm initializes a set of candidate edges.
 * An automatic classifier predicts a label for each edges and any confident decision is added to the decision graph.
-* The remaining candidate edges are prioritized and manually reviewed until the identification criteria is satisfied.
+* The remaining candidate edges are prioritized and manually reviewed.
-* TODO: add new edges if completeness cannot be satisfied.
+* After a certain number of reviews candidate edges are recomputed using updated information.
+* This repeats until the termination criteria is satisfied.

 ### Discussion Outline
 * We first consider a simplified version of this procedure.
 We assume that